 Award the franchise to the new buyer and start your onboarding process!

 Watch the video above and see how to use your FDD in the sales process.

 - Although the FDD is a mandated legal document, your prospects should know that receiving the FDD does not legally bind them in any way (only signing a franchise agreement and paying a franchise fee does).

 - Before you can offer or sell to that franchisee, make sure you are complying with the laws and are registered in those particular states.

 - Don’t give out legal advice!
 Recommend that they review everything with a franchise lawyer.
-Get them acclimated to the FDD and the role it serves but never give legal advice.
+Get candidates acclimated to the FDD and the role it serves, but never give legal advice.